Hollywood Foreign Press Association

-The Hollywood Foreign Press Association (HFPA) is a nonprofit organization of journalists and photographers who report on the American entertainment industry for predominately foreign media markets.
-It is best known for founding and conducting the annual Golden Globe Awards ceremony in Los Angeles, California every January, which honors notable achievements in film and television.
-The HFPA consists of about 105 members from approximately 55 countries with a combined following of more than 250 million.
+The Hollywood Foreign Press Association (HFPA) was a nonprofit organization of journalists and photographers who reported on the American entertainment industry for predominantly foreign media markets.
+It is best known for founding and conducting the annual Golden Globe Awards ceremony in Los Angeles, California, which honors notable achievements in film and television, from its inception in 1943 until 2023.
+The HFPA consisted of about 105 members from approximately 55 countries with a combined following of more than 250 million.

+HFPA was rebranded to the Golden Globe Foundation on June 12, 2023.

 History

-The association was founded in 1943, by Los Angeles-based foreign journalists who wanted a more organized distributing process of cinema news to non-U.S. markets.
+The association was founded in 1943, by Los Angeles-based foreign journalists who wanted a more organized distributing process for cinema news to non-U.S. markets.

 The first Golden Globes awardees were for the cinema industry in early 1944 with a ceremony at 20th Century Fox.
 There, Jennifer Jones was awarded "Best Actress" honors for The Song of Bernadette, which also won for "Best Film", while Paul Lukas took home "Best Actor" laurels for Watch on the Rhine.
 Awards were presented in the form of scrolls.

 The following year members came up with the idea of presenting winners with a golden globe encircled with a strip of motion picture film and mounted on a pedestal.

 In 1950, differing philosophies among members caused a schism within the organization, resulting in a split into two separate groups: The Hollywood Foreign Correspondents Association and the Foreign Press Association of Hollywood.
 The separation ended in 1955 when the journalists reunited under the collective title The Hollywood Foreign Press Association with firm guidelines and requirements for membership.

 In 1955, the Golden Globes began honoring achievements in television as well as in film.
 The first honorees in the "Best Television Show" category that year were Dinah Shore, Lucy & Desi, The American Comedy and Davy Crockett.

+After multiple controversies and attempts at reform, HFPA was rebranded to the Golden Globe Foundation on June 12, 2023, and the assets related to the Golden Globes had been purchased by Dick Clark Productions and Eldridge Industries, with the proceeds going to a new non-profit created to continue the charitable giving of the HFPA.

+In December 2023, 64 former HFPA members (who had remained as Golden Globes voters) threatened to withhold their ballots after being informed they would not receive tickets to the Globes ceremony.

+At the 81st Golden Globe Awards in 2024, multiple celebrities thanked the now defunct organization.

+In February 2025, former HFPA members were informed they would no longer receive a yearly $75,000 payment from the Golden Globes Awards owners.